 Max Webster - unique, quirky, excellent musicianship, and ultimately accessible.
 And many of us don't realize how big they were.
 They played the big arenas, and all of their records went at least gold.
-Most Canadians between the ages of 50 and 70 will tell you they saw Max play at their high school, a bar in the early days, a theatre like Massey Hall, or headlining a place like Maple Leaf Gardens at their peak.
+Countless Canadians between the ages of 50 and 70 will tell you they saw Max play at their high school, a bar in the early days, a theatre like Massey Hall, or headlining a place like Maple Leaf Gardens at their peak.

 Much of what's on this website is material I've collected throughout about a decade of internet travels and meeting/speaking with people who saw the band.
 I've credited contributors wherever possible, but of course there are (and probably forever will be) gaps to fill.
 So please get in touch if I'm using something of yours and you would like to be credited.